strimzi/proposals/038-optimization-proposal-autoapproval.md

 ## Proposal

-The `KafkaRebalance` custom resource can be extended with a new `spec.autoApproval` field for this purpose.
+The `KafkaRebalance` custom resource can be annotated with a new `strimzi.io/rebalance-auto-approval` annotation for this purpose.

 ### Auto-approval

-The auto-approval can be enabled just adding an empty `spec.autoApproval` field.
+The auto-approval can be enabled just annotating the `KafkaRebalance` custom resource with the `strimzi.io/rebalance-auto-approval=true` annotation.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2